HaotianLu/Diversity_in_the_World_of_Music/README.md

-# Applied Data Science @ Columbia
-## Fall 2019
-## Project 1: "Data Story" on Song Lyrics

-+ Project title:

-Diversity in the World of Music
+## Project 1: Diversity in the World of Music

 + Author:

-Johnny Lu (UNI: hl3089)
+Johnny Lu

 + Project summary: